Cookies on the Healthspan site

 It's also important to note how your body responds to yoga.
 If a stretch or position causes you pain, move into an easier pose.
 Work within your capabilities and be wary of overdoing it, especially if you are having a flare-up.
 That said, it's suggested that if you can manage a few gentle yoga poses when a joint is flaring up, this can potentially ease your stress levels as well as helping with joint flexibility.11

 Yoga is usually gentle enough to be done daily, but you'll experience benefits from doing it at least twice or three times a week.
 The most effective positions and exercises for those with RA largely depend on you and how your symptoms manifest themselves.
 A trained instructor will be able to provide more individualised guidance to adapt to your personal needs, though for some simple introductory postures that can help increase flexibility and a sense of calm, the Cat and Cow position, in addition to the Child's Pose, are good options.13 Other positions that you could try at home include the Cobra and the Side Angle Pose.14

-If you're interested in learning more about how to keep your joints healthy, head over to our advice centre for more information.
+If you're interested in learning more about how to keep your joints healthy, select Joints from the Your health menu above.

 Dr Sarah Brewer is Healthspan's Medical Director and holds degrees in Natural Sciences, Surgery and Medicine from the University of Cambridge.
 Having worked as a GP and hospital doctor, Dr Sarah now holds an MSc in Nutritional Medicine from the University of Surrey and specialises in nutrition.
 She is also an award-winning writer and author.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn’t possible, supplements can help.
 This article isn’t intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.